Trump To Military: World Called You ‘Fools’ Behind Your Back — He’s Had Long Obsession With Being Laughed At

 “The world is laughing at America’s politicians as we protect ships we don’t own, carrying oil we don’t need, destined for allies who won’t help,” Trump wrote in the open letter ripping NATO and the U.S. government and military.
 Trump published the ads just two months after returning from the Soviet Union, as Inquisitr reported.

 But the ads were only the beginning of Trump’s more-than-three-decade obsession with other countries and world leaders “laughing at” the U.S. and Americans.
-The Trump Twitter Archive lists 52 separate tweets since 2011 int high Trump declared that some foreign entity was “laughing at” the U.S., or in some cases, Americans “laughing at” other Americans.
+The Trump Twitter Archive lists 52 separate tweets since 2011 in which Trump declared that some foreign entity was “laughing at” the U.S., or in some cases, Americans “laughing at” other Americans.

 “OPEC is laughing at how stupid we are,” Trump said in a 2012 Twitter posting.